HigherOrderCO/Kind/README.md

-# Elementary Affine Calculus
+# Elementary Affine Core

-The Elementary Affine Calculus (EAC) is a small untyped language similar to the λ-calculus, with 2 main differences:
+The Elementary Affine Core (EAC) is a small untyped language similar to the λ-calculus, with 2 main differences:

 1. It is not Turing-complete, i.e., its programs are guaranteed to halt.